 Lint or other debris may be trapped in the headphone connector.
 Use a flashlight to check.
 If you find something may be lodged in the headphone jack, here are some things you can try to clear it out:

-- Use a toothpick to try to pick any lint, fuzz, or paper from the device.
+- Use a toothpick to try to gently pick any lint, fuzz, or paper from the device.

 - Some users have reported success by sucking on the headphone jack with their mouth or using a vacuum cleaner hose on it.

 - Use a small cotton swab to clean out the jack.
 Be careful not to allow any cotton to break off and remain lodged in the jack.
 Some users have chosen to dampen the cotton swab with distilled water or alcohol for better results cleaning.